 Julie's long, hard road to recovery

-Name: Julie & Zach
+Name: Julie and Zach

 On Christmas Eve, 2013, Julie drove out of her local supermarket car park thinking she was heading home to her husband Zach and teenage son James.
 But life had other plans.
 The next thing Julie remembers is waking up in intensive care.
-She had been involved in a head on collision on a 100km per hour stretch of road that probably should have killed her.
+She had been involved in a head on collision, on a 100km per hour stretch of road, that probably should have killed her.

 This driven and fiercely independent woman found herself completely dependent on others for every basic function.
 Such was the damage to Julie’s body, even her rehab carers baulked when she arrived.
 She was in the worst condition of any patient they had ever encountered, and they wondered how they were going to help this fragile, broken woman back to some semblance of vitality.

 But, in a powerful testament to the endurance of the human spirit, Julie persevered and has put both her body and life back together from the carnage of that split second that changed everything forever.